keitsi/maven-springmvc-hibernate-mysql-demo/README.md

 * Learning how to config a maven base Spring MVC web project
 * Learning how to map database table to object
 * Learning how to manipulate data using Hibernate
+* Learning how to filter unauthorized access using interceptor